fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

   Terraform will perform the actions described above.

   Only 'yes' will be accepted to approve.
   Enter a value:
   ```

-  After typing `yes` you should have a new S3 bucket named `<prefix>-terraform-remote-state` And the table `<prefix>-terraform-state-lock`.
+  After typing `yes` you should have a new S3 bucket named `<your_org>-fleet-terraform-remote-state` And the table `<your_org>-fleet-terraform-state-lock`.
 Keep these handy because we’ll need them in the following steps.

+  You may see a warning during this process.
+It is safe to ignore.

 Now that the remote state is configured, we can move on to setting up the infrastructure for Fleet.